 This week, we spoke with Niall Wharton, Team Lead in Data Science, Machine Learning and Big Data at Xcede, to learn more about data engineers and the significant impact they’re making.

-Hi Niall, thank you for volunteering to speak with us again.
 First off, what does a data engineer do?

-The core role of a data engineer is to store data, making it available for data scientists and data analysts to use.
+The core role of a data engineer is to store data, making it available for data scientists and analysts to use.
 It’s a vital relationship for operations - you help them complete their job by pulling all of this different data into one, digestible place.

 But, as Callum Ryan (Senior Data Engineer at Concirrus) says, the responsibilities of a data engineer can vary, depending on the sector, scale and need of the business in question.

 “It's a bit difficult to describe a data engineering role generically, as the role can mean different things in a number of businesses, but I think fundamentally it's all about ingesting data and keeping it clean.”

 What data does a data engineer work with?

 In a perfect world, data engineers would work with generic, quantitative and structured data.
 However, data engineers frequently work with hugely unstructured data, such as computer vision images, sound, recordings and text.
 Think about how you would handle vision data from CCTV cameras and accurately highlight who was moving at what time.
 The field has got progressively more complicated - which many engineers love, as the landscape is always changing and there are regularly new challenges to solve!